pravega/.github/how-to-release.md

 # Promote the release

-After the release is done, please share the release announcement in both `#general` and the release Slack channel.
+After the release is done, please share the release announcement in both `#general` and `#dev` slack channels.
+Posting to the release Slack channel is optional as the release Slack channel can be archived at this point.

 ## Cleanups